PredictionIO/PredictionIO-Docs/source/index.rst

 PredictionIO is an open source Machine Learning Server.
 It empowers programmers and data engineers to build smart applications.

-Machine Learning is about attempting to teach computers to predict future, or otherwise unknown events, by applying computer science or statistics techniques to analyze existing data.
-It can be seen as a transformation from existing data to improve insights about the unknown.

 PredictionIO is useful for any **web** and **mobile** apps.
 For example, you can:

 * predict user behaviors